Sign Up for Updates

 - Provide information about jobs in the industry, including salaries.

-- If your school offers AP CSP and AP Computer Science A, help your counselor understand the difference between these two courses and how to guide students into both.
+- If your school offers AP CSP and AP Computer Science A, help your counselor understand the difference between the courses and how to guide students into both.

 Create Enrollment Policies for Equity and Diversity

-All students should have equitable access to the course, and your AP CSP classroom should be demographically representative of the school’s population.
+All students should have equitable access to the course, and your AP computer science classroom should be demographically representative of the school’s population.
 We encourage you to create policies that promote diversity in the course and that do not create barriers that discourage underrepresented groups from participating.

 The research-based strategies outlined here were compiled by Joanna Goode, of the University of Oregon, coauthor of Stuck in the Shallow End.